-After you receive your In-principle Support Package from Department of Lands (DoL) you can move to Application Stage 2 and start developing your Project Proposal.
-You will need to carefully consider the information provided by DoL and work through any issues that might impact on your area of interest.
+After you receive your In-principle Support Package from Department of Planning, Lands and Heritage (DPLH) you can move to Application Stage 2 and start developing your Project Proposal.
+You will need to carefully consider the information provided by DPLH and work through any issues that might impact on your area of interest.

 This is an important stage of your application because it’s when you need to seek preliminary advice and obtain in-principle support from Referral Agencies and interest holders.

 You should do as much preparation as possible at this stage to help you develop your idea and work through any potential issues.
 It will assist you, and the State, to assess if your proposal is feasible and if it's likely to progress or whether your application needs to be refined.

 Seek advice from relevant agencies and interest holders

 This information is a general guide and only intended to provide an overview of agencies that proponents may need to consult with.
 DPLH does not guarantee the completeness, accuracy, reliability or suitability for its use.
 It does not constitute advice, legal or otherwise.
 It is the reader’s responsibility to confirm the accuracy of information with the relevant agencies at the time of use.

 Your discussions are important as you need in-principle support and agreement from Referral Agencies and interest holders (in writing) before your Project Proposal can proceed any further.

 The preliminary advice you receive may affect the location and size of your proposal, which means you might need to refine your area of interest.